 Support Services Division

-The agency's Support Services Division is yet another one of its "behind the scenes" commands that clearly has a great deal on its plate.
-The division manages several of the agency's critical support functions to include the Fleet Management Section, the Records and Identification Section, the Information Management Section, and the Accreditation/Facilities Security Section.
+The agency’s Support Services Division is yet another one of its “behind the scenes” commands that clearly has a great deal on its plate.
+The division manages several of the agency’s critical support functions to include the Fleet Management Section, the Records Managment Section, the Information Management Section, and the Accreditation/Facilities Security Section.

 While the operational and enforcement endeavors of the Sheriff’s Office are the cornerstone of its primary mission, Sheriff Mina would be the first to tell you that its community outreach programs, programs designed to interact with and serve children, and any opportunity to form a partnership with the citizens it serves are vital to its success in dealing with the community’s crime issues.
 You will find a number of these programs operating under the Support Services Division including the agency’s Youth Services Section.